maRce10/suwo/README.md

 - Downloading associated media files
 - Updating data sets with new records

-**THE PACKAGE IS ON AN EARLY DEVELOPMENTAL STAGE AND WILL BE MODIFIED FREQUENTLY.**
+:warning:**THE PACKAGE IS ON AN EARLY DEVELOPMENTAL STAGE AND WILL BE MODIFIED FREQUENTLY.**:warning:

 We are currently searching for new online repositories to be included in the package.
 Please [open a new